-When thinking of Indy’s shopping legacy, many often think of longtime Indy institutions L. S. Ayres, William.
-H. Block, or Wasson’s.
-While those venerable names are still remembered fondly by many today, other retailers offered similar experiences and had a fine reputation not only in Indy, but across the country, even if no one living remembers them.
-Unfortunately many stores did not survive the Great Depression.
-One of those was the Selig Dry Good Company, which offered the fine women’s apparel and other items from 1890 until disbanding in 1932.
+When considering Indy’s shopping legacy, many think of longtime institutions, L. S. Ayres, William.
+H. Block’s, or Wasson’s.
+While those venerable names are still remembered fondly by many, other retailers offered similar experiences and had a fine reputation not only in the circle city, but across the country.
+Unfortunately, many stores did not survive the Great Depression.
+One of those was the Selig’s Dry Good Company, which offered fine women’s apparel and other items from 1890 until disbanding in 1932.

 In 1908, the store moved into the high rent retail district along West Washington Street.
 After the move, the store stopped operating as a general dry-goods department store and began specializing in high-end women’s fashion.
-Business must have been good, as in 1914 the store bought out the Henry Huder drug store in the adjacent 22 West Washington to expand its offerings.
+Business must have been good since, in 1914 the store bought out the Henry Huder drug store located at 22 West Washington Street to expand its offerings.
 Advertising during the time boasted the finest in women’s fashion, comparable offerings to the likes of what you’d find in New York City or Philadelphia.

-Tragedy struck the Selig family over the next decade, with son, Sidney passing away in 1919, followed shortly thereafter by patriarch, Moses.
-Despite these setbacks, a grand remodeling was undertaken.
+The Selig family suffered the tragic death of son, Sidney, in 1919, followed shortly thereafter by patriarch, Moses.
+Despite these setbacks, the family undertook a grand remodel.
 The original structure was demolished, and a grand seven-story building sprang up on the same site.
 The store temporarily relocated to South Meridian Street.
-During that time, Herbert, the last remaining Selig son, passed away, leaving the store in the hands of the widow Mrs. Moses Selig and a Mr. Hahn.
+During that time, Herbert, the last remaining Selig son, passed away, leaving the store in the hands of the widow, Mrs. Moses Selig, and a Mr. Hahn.
 The store celebrated its 37th anniversary in grand fashion in 1927, with a large birthday cake that set Washington Street ablaze with light.

 Indianapolis Star, May 3, 1927